What is an “information collection”?

 What is RACA’s role in information collection?

-RACA coordinates the information collection clearance process for IA.
+RACA coordinates the information collection clearance process for Indian Affairs (IA).
 This includes working with the program offices to identify and tailor information collections to impose the least amount of burden possible on the public in obtaining the information necessary to meet the program’s mission.
-RACA coordinates with the Department Information Collection Clearance Officer and OMB to obtain approvals for information collections.
-IA employees can access additional information regarding the process as well as related templates on RACA's Inside Indian Affairs webpage on the Indian Affairs intranet website.
+RACA coordinates with the Department's Information Collection Clearance Officer and OMB to obtain approvals for information collections.
+IA employees can access additional information regarding the process as well as related templates on RACA's webpage on the intranet (Inside Indian Affairs).